 All our clients sign a contract and we also send them a Q&A form after booking with the most commonly asked questions answered.

-7. Music licensing for your films
+7. Will you need music licensing for your films?

 All music used on your films must be licensed either for online use or with a Limited Manufacturers Licence for copies on disc, either DVD or Blu-Ray.
 Check if the cost and responsibility of licensing comes down to the videographer or you.

 For anything that is streamed online we use cleared music from The Music Bed, Song Freedom and Soundstripe.

 Music for longer format films exclusively on DVD or BluRay can be commercial tracks chosen by each couple or we buy the appropriate LML license.

 8. Is your Videographer insured?